jgnmoose/terranous_spritekitswift/README.md

 - Player can enable/disable music with a simple button tap in the Menu and GameOver scenes.

 ## Source Code
-This project was built using Xcode 6.4 and Swift 1.2, and known to compile clean on iPhone5/iPad2 and newer devices running a minimum version of iOS8.
+This project was built using Xcode 6.4 and Swift 1.2, and known to compile clean on the iPhone 5/iPad 2 and newer devices running a minimum versionof iOS 8.

-How this project will perform using Swift 2.0, Xcode 7 and devices running iOS9 is unknown at this time.
+How this project will perform using Swift 2.0, Xcode 7 and devices running iOS 9 is unknown at this time.

 ## Performance
 This game is very light considering how many particles are in the scene.
 You might experience as much as 60 FPS on the Simulator, but I still advise developing games on a real device when possible.

 GameCenter logins on the Simulator can be painfully slow.
 If you must use the Simulator you may want to comment out GameCenter login sections of code in GameViewController.swift.